mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/security/index.md

 ## Using the secret store

-DC/OS Enterprise allows users to add privileged information in the form of a file to the <a href="/mesosphere/dcos/latest/security/ent/secrets/">DC/OS Secret Store</a>.
+DC/OS Enterprise allows users to add privileged information in the form of a file to the [DC/OS Secret Store](/mesosphere/dcos/latest/security/ent/secrets/).
 These files can be referenced in {{ model.nickName }} jobs and used for authentication and authorization with various external services (for example, HDFS).
 For example, you can use this functionality to pass Kerberos `keytab` files.

 ### Where to place secrets